Government Shutdown FAQs

 - describe that adverse effect

 federalregister.gov receives an automated feed from the Government Publishing Office (GPO).
 As long as nothing breaks with the feed or on the site, you can continue to see the daily Federal Register and public inspection list.
-However, we are not authorized to fix anything that breaks.
-So, if there are problems, they will be unresolved until our funding is restored.
-You can always find the official Federal Register in pdf form at www.govinfo.gov.
-If the public inspection list on www.federalregister.gov fails, we will post an alternative off Public Inspection Documents.
+However, we can only ensure that the site is secure and functional.
+So, if there are problems with specific documents (formatting, metadata, hyperlinks, etc.), they will be unresolved until our funding is restored.
+You can always find the official Federal Register in pdf at www.govinfo.gov.
+If the public inspection list on www.federalregister.gov fails, we will post an alternative from our Public Inspection Documents page when possible.
 Remember: The official public inspection list is maintained in our office.

 ecfr.gov will not be updated.
-It is not required under the Federal Register Act and does not meet an exception under the Antideficiency Act, so we will resume updating the site when our funding is restored.
+Daily codification is not required under the Federal Register Act, so updating the eCFR does not meet an exception under the Antideficiency Act.
+We will resume updating the site when our funding is restored.